John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 Meanwhile, Rafael Nadal’s struggling form continued.
 Despite this, he was able to win a Masters event and claim a gold medal at the 2016 Rio Olympics for men’s doubles, but poor form and injures plagued Nadal’s season, and he would go on to finish outside of the top four in the rankings for the second year in a row.

-Federer started his 2016 campaign much as his 2015 season had gone; being consistent enough to maintain a high ranking without winning many actual titles.
+Federer started his 2016 campaign much as his 2015 season had gone: being consistent enough to maintain a high ranking without winning many actual titles.
 Having reached the semi-final of Wimbledon, Federer would be knocked out by eventual finalist, Milos Raonic, and would soon after announced that his season was ending due to knee surgery.
-This would see Federer drop to sixteenth in the rankings by the end of the season, and for the first time in 8 years only two of the Big Four finished the year in the top four spots of the rankings.
+This would see Federer drop to sixteenth in the rankings by the end of the season, and for the first time in eight years, only two of the Big Four finished the year in the top four spots of the rankings.

 Summing Up and Beyond

 From 2005 to 2016, both the number one and number two position in the rankings have been occupied by members of the Big Four.
 In 2005 and 2006, those players were Federer and Nadal, with Djokovic and Murray yet to even break into the top ten.
 The fact that these positions have constantly shifted and that we now find ourselves with Murray and Djokovic at the top while Federer and Nadal are seemingly falling out of the top ten can be put partially down to age in Federer’s case, but also down to “peak”.
 Nadal, Djokovic, and Murray are all nearly the same age, yet Nadal hit the ground running much sooner than his Serbian and British counterparts.